 - property, plant and equipment;

 - investment properties;

 - investment property under development;

-- intangible assets;
+- intangible assets; and

-- investments in subsidiaries; and

 - goodwill.

 If any such indication exists, the asset's recoverable amount is estimated.
 In addition, goodwill and intangible assets that have indefinite useful lives are tested for impairment annually even when there is no indication of impairment.